 Opening its doors in 2011, the Hope University College of Business Science & Technology was the first public benefit institution of higher learning in Ethiopia.
 Its aim to provide a first-class education for impoverished youth in Ethiopia and reduce the “brain drain” in the country resulting from students moving aboard to seek the education they couldn’t find at home.
 There are currently just over 1,500 students enrolled.

-children on the streets of Addis Ababa who were fed breakfast and could attend free school each day
+children and adults on the streets of Addis Ababa and Dessie were fed each week through Hope's programme

 Adolescent girls are often subjected to harmful traditional practices, such as female genital mutilation, gender-based violence and child marriage.